jgitlin-p21/chef-server/dev/README.md

 # Using external databases

-To use an external database for Chef Server (and Reporting), create a `config.yml` file with the following contents:
+To use an external database for CINC Server (and Reporting), create a `config.yml` file with the following contents:

 ```
 vm: